 FHIR offers more than a standard solving existing problems in interoperability, it provides a platform for the future.
-Interoperability is â€˜all about the peopleâ€™; to get past the peak of inflated expectations to the plateau of productivity on the hype cycle it is imperative that there is a shared vision of what is trying to be achieved.
-Healthcare is in the midst of a transformation driven by the convergence of biological and information revolutions and by economic imperative and social change..
-FHIRâ€™s strength lies in it being grounded in the real world which is changing rapidly.
+Interoperability is ”all about the people”; to get past the peak of inflated expectations to the plateau of productivity on the hype cycle it is imperative that there is a shared vision of what is trying to be achieved.
+Healthcare is in the midst of a transformation driven by the convergence of biological and information revolutions and by economic imperative and social change.
+FHIR’s strength lies in it being grounded in the real world which is changing rapidly.
 This appendix offers a high-level view of the disruption underway and helps place FHIR into a wider context.

-Just as John Snow used a branch of informatics, geospatial analysis, to identify the source of cholera in London and so prove the germ theory and revolutionize medicine in 1854, so too will the application of informatics and associated technology be instrumental in the next big change in healthcare.
+Just as John Snow used a branch of informatics and geospatial analysis to identify the source of cholera in London, and so prove the germ theory and revolutionize medicine in 1854, so too will the application of informatics and associated technology be instrumental in the next big change in healthcare.

 In countries with advanced economies, health systems are facing increased demand from aging populations and increased incidence of chronic disease.
 In many of these countries, there is also a shortage of skilled workers.
 Mounting evidence points to avoidable errors causing serious harm to patients.
 Indeed optimal care only occurs about half the time in even the best performing health systems (1).
 Small incremental improvements will not be enough to address the looming crisis in sustainable healthcare.